benparkinson/AutoRota/README.md

 # AutoRota
-This project attempts to manually assign rotas to NHS doctors, as many are currently assigned manually by healthcare workers and not admin employees.
-The backend is implemented in Java, and a website, implemented using React, will call the server.
+This project attempts to automatically assign rotas to NHS doctors, as many are currently assigned manually by healthcare workers and admin employees.
+The backend is implemented in Java, using the OptaPlanner library, and the frontend using React.

 The rotas are currently undergoing validation by NHS doctors in their spare time.